 It’s worth noting that Starter packs are not an exclusive club.
 You don’t have to choose “just one” pack and ignore the others.
 You can pick and choose people to follow from each, or simply follow them all.

-If you are reading this list, and spotted a gap, you can create your own Starter Pack from your profile in the app or site.
+If you’ve spotted a gap for your own SEO or Digital Marketing area of interest, you can create your own Starter Pack from your profile in the app or site.

 A cautionary note: Beware of impersonation.
 Just because someone’s handle or profile looks like an SEO influencer you may know from another platform, it doesn’t mean that the are who they claim to be.
 A recent case of handle abuse saw the impersonation of a well-respected SEO.
 Not content with using their name and likeness, the owner of the fake account saw fit to post NSFW content and “credit” it to them.
 Thankfully the account has since been removed.
 However, this does highlight a need to exercise some caution as you seek to expand your network.